bilibili/LastOrder/README.md

 The detail info can be found in:

 ## Installation
-LastOrder is composed of two parts:
+LastOrder comprise of two parts
-* Actor. running the StarCraft client, processing messages and sending transitions to Learner.
+* Actor. running the StarCraft client and processing messages with mode.
+  * In training mode, actor periodically receive updated model from learner.
+  * In evaluation mode, actor load the local pre-trained model and run independently without learner.
 * Learner. running the training procedure and updating model to actors.
-Actor also can using pre-trained model data to run independently without Learner.

 ### Actor Requirements
 * BWAPI 4.2.0.